-- 36. The general administrative penalty provisions do not require a taxpayer to document their reasonably arguable position at the time that the statement is made.
-The Commissioner considers that, whilst the reasonably arguable position is established at the time the statement is made, a taxpayer has the opportunity to demonstrate their position when a shortfall amount is identified, which may be a number of years later. - 37.
-When a taxpayer provides their convincing reasons for taking a particular position, this will assist Inland Revenue to objectively and expeditiously determine whether a reasonably arguable position was taken at the time the statement was made.
-When providing these reasons, a discussion as to why the alternative arguments do not apply would be useful. - 38.
+The provisions of the Act do not require a taxpayer to document their reasonably arguable position at the time that the statement is made.
+The Commissioner considers that, whilst the reasonably arguable position is established at the time the statement is made, a taxpayer has the opportunity to demonstrate their position when a shortfall amount is identified, which may be a number of years later.

+When а taxpayer provides their convincing reasons for taking a particular position, this will assist Inland Revenue to objectively and quickly determine whether a reasonably arguable position was taken at the time the statement was made.
+When providing these reasons, a discussion as to why the alternative arguments do not apply would be useful.

 Although it is common practice for a taxpayer to provide supporting reasons for the position they have taken, the failure to do so does not by itself mean that the taxpayer does not have a reasonably arguable position.
 This is because the test is objective.
 Accordingly, in determining whether a taxpayer has a reasonably arguable position, Inland Revenue will consider all matters relevant to the tax treatment of an item, including contrary matters.

-Administrative Penalty for taking a position that is not reasonably arguable applying to a situation (or identical situation) in a particular way that, when having regard to the relevant matter, is not reasonably arguable and there is a tax shortfall amount.
-Although a tax shortfall amount is not defined in the Act, the Commissioner considers that a tax shortfall amount is the difference between the correct tax liability or credit entitlement, and the liability or entitlement worked out using the information a taxpayer provides.
+Administrative Penalty for taking a position that is not reasonably arguable.

+A person will be subject to an administrative penalty where the person or their agent makes a statement to the Commissioner which treats a relevant tax law as applying to a situation (or identical situation) in a particular way that, when having regard to the relevant matter, is not reasonably arguable and there is a tax shortfall amount.
+Although a tax shortfall amount is not defined in the Act, the Commissioner considers that a tax shortfall amount is the difference between the liability credit correct tax or entitlement, and the liability or entitlement worked out using the information a taxpayer provides.